By Kelly Stewart

 - Resources: Significant IT involvement in matters such as budget spend, consolidation, and sourcing approved vendors

-Preclinical manufacturing is all about process.
-While R&D discovers the product, preclinical discovers the process for making that product.
+Preclinical development is all about process.
+While R&D discovers the product, scientists discover the process for making that product.

 “The stakes are high at the preclinical stage because this is when drug candidates are initially examined for safety and efficacy before clinical trials.”